Fyodir/parsermcparser/README.md

 - Python (3.x.x)
 - Modules
-    - elementTree (from XML library)
+    - elementTree (from XML library) (Standard Library)
-    - time
+    - time (Standard Library)
-    - numpy
+    - numpy (1.15.4)
-    - requests
+    - requests (2.21.0)
-    - pytest (for testing)
+    - pytest (for testing) (4.1.0)
 - Working internet connection

+---

 ## Usage

+First run the `pip install -r requirements.txt` to ensure that all correct modules are installed on your system prior to use of the `fancyparser.py` program.
+If the required modules are not present, the prior command will install them onto your system

 ### fancyparser.py